-Charles Shaar Murray’s Hothouse Project, a part-time eight-week journalism as creative writing course in Camden, north London, presented by Storm Books in association with Aaaargh!
+Charles Shaar Murray’s Hothouse Project, a part-time eight-week journalism as creative writing course of evening classes in Camden, north London, presented by Storm Books in association with Aaaargh!
 Press.
 A chance to learn from “the rock writers’ rock writer”, award-winning author, and legendary journalist in person.

 CHARLES SHAAR MURRAY’S AMAZING WRITING MASTERCLASSES ARE BACK!